asifri/facing_airborne_attacks/README.md

 Configurable hyperparameters from the paper are present in the "Constants" section (number 0.3).

-Execution of full experiment, including all data preprocessing and model training, will take approximately 1 hour on the cloud environment.
+Execution of full experiment, including all data preprocessing and model training, will take approximately 1 hour in the cloud environment.